alonefps/alonefps/README.md

 ![GitHub](https://img.shields.io/badge/-GitHub-black?style=flat-square&logo=github)

-### Projetos Destacados
+### Featured Projects

-Aqui está um dos projetos nos quais trabalhei e que gostaria de destacar:
+Here's one of the projects I've worked on and would like to highlight:

-- **Bot Julia** - Um bot para o Discord com integração à OpenAI "Chat GPT".
-Este bot utiliza tecnologias como JavaScript, Discord.js e a API da OpenAI.
-[Link para o projeto](https://botjulia.xyz)
+- **Bot Julia** - A Discord bot with integration to OpenAI's "Chat GPT".
+This bot utilizes technologies such as JavaScript, Discord.js, and the OpenAI API.
+[Link to the project](https://botjulia.xyz)

-### Contato
+### Contact

-Você pode entrar em contato comigo através dos seguintes meios:
+You can reach out to me through the following channels:

 - Instagram: [@igor_exp](https://www.instagram.com/igor_exp/)
 - Discord: alonesz